chrislattman/blogging-project/docs/ssh/README.md

 ## Generating a SSH key

-Run the following code in Terminal (or Git Bash on Windows) to create a SSH key:
+Run the following code in Terminal (or Git Bash on Windows) to create a SSH key (technically a keypair, a public key and a private key):

 ```
 ssh-keygen -t ed25519 -C "your email address"